acamilo/RobotInterfaceBoard/README.md

 * Interrupt issues - Interrupts that access memory that is used by non-interrupt code without a mutex or semiphore.
 Try disabling the interrupt and if this fixed the reboot issue, then go ahead and implement the mutex locking.

+### "This processor seems more complicated than the Uno and the Mega, why are we using it?"

+* The ESP32 is a faster core at 260Mhz, vs the 16Mhz Uno.
+It is also dual-core.

+* It has more perpherals needed for building robots, 16x 12 bit ADC, 2x DAC and 16 hardware encoder perpherals

+* It has hardware and software that support WiFi for communications.

+* 32 bit processing with an FPU means complex math is possible on the microcontroller.

+* It is Arduino compatible for programming and Library support

+* It is an open source design of the DevKit-C module, using an open source MIPS core and open soruce tool-chain